abikesa/coenbrothers/README.md

 - Public accolade.
 Search for meaning
    - Nihilists who are portrayed as absurd, comically `inept antagonists` (i.e., not worthy adversaries)
    - But Joel Coen brings us an "inept antagonist" in Macbeth, against whom `Athena` offers military strategem in the "moving forest"

+# Drive-Away Dolls

+Comedians often refer to the concept of "setting you up" as the process of leading the audience towards a punchline.
+The setup in comedy is crucial; it's the part where the comedian gives the audience all the information they need to understand the upcoming joke.
+The punchline, then, is the climax or the payoff—it's the funny part that makes the joke land.

+In a well-constructed joke, the setup is key because it not only primes the listener but also creates a sense of anticipation.
+The effectiveness of the punchline often hinges on how well the setup has been executed.
+A good setup builds expectation, and the punchline subverts that expectation in a surprising or humorous way.
+This subversion is what typically triggers laughter.

+Personally, I think the art of mastering the setup and punchline is what separates great comedians from good ones.
+It's all about timing, delivery, and the element of surprise.
+When a comedian nails the balance between setting up their audience and delivering a punchline that's unexpected yet somehow inevitable, it's comedic gold.